 The Faculty is now open to all those who have an active interest or involvement in surgical training in the UK and internationally.

-Due to essential systems maintenance there will be interruption to some on-line services on Saturday 22nd August.
+Due to essential systems maintenance and upgrades there will be intermittent interruptions to some on-line services on Saturday 27th of February.
+There will be further interruption to some core services on Wednesday 2nd and Thursday 3rd of March.

 We apologise for any inconvenience caused.×